 In 1980, while enrolled at the Dominican University, Michael Saup studied music and computer science and started to combine both fields with an algorithmic approach.
 In 1987, he created “Flicker”, his first computer-generated light installation, which immersed a gallery space with permutations of pulsing light.
 From 1989 onwards, Saup began to experiment with real time transformations of sound and image, helping pioneer the development of software as an artform.

-Michael Saup’s early work introduced direct control of digital film through music and sound-driven interactive computer animations, ground breaking work which he applied to installations, concerts and ballet.
-With these innovations he created installations like “Pulse8” (1992), concerts like “Hyena Days” (1992) and choreography engines like “Binary Ballistic Ballet” (1995).
+Michael Saup’s early work introduced direct control of digital film through music and sound-driven interactive computer animations.
+With these innovative strategies he created installations like “Pulse8” (1992), concerts like “Hyena Days” (1992) and choreography engines like “Binary Ballistic Ballet” (1995).

 In 1992 he founded the group ”supreme particles”, helping launch the field of audiovisual processing and interactive environments.
 This group specialised in the creation of experimental software in connection with art, architecture and music.
 A work of this group was “Light as Skin” (1997-2007), a connecting passenger transit tunnel bathed in light at Frankfurt International Airport being one of the first large scale and long term interactive works of media art in public space.